-In August 2017, my family rented a car in Frankfurt, Germany and spent roughly two weeks driving throughout Central Europe with an itinerary including the Czech Republic’s Bohemian Switzerland National Park (Národní park České Švýcarsko), Krakow’s Wieliczka Salt Mine, Slovakia’s Tatra Mountains and Austria’s Salzkammergut.
-Thanks to our rental car, we were able to spend the night in city suburbs and rural roadside inns where lodging costs are just a fraction of what can be found in Europe’s most touristy cities.
+In August 2017, my family rented a car in Frankfurt, Germany and spent two weeks driving throughout Central Europe on our European road trip.
+Our 2-week Europe trip itinerary included the Czech Republic’s Bohemian Switzerland National Park, Krakow’s Wieliczka Salt Mine, and Austria’s Salzkammergut.
+Thanks to our rental car, we were able to spend the night in city suburbs and rural roadside inns.
+Lodging costs in the countryside are just a fraction of what can be found in Europe’s most touristy cities.
 Besides being able to save a bit of money, we also found ourselves traveling amongst European families on holiday as we stopped at restaurants with playgrounds and hiked trails with educational signs for children.
 I truly believe that we were able to see a much more family-friendly, authentic side of Central Europe by renting a car rather than relying solely on trains and buses.

-Driving in Germany, Czech Republic, Poland, Slovakia, Hungary and Austria: Tips for Planning a Central European Road Trip with Kids
+Driving in Germany and Central Europe: Tips for Renting a Car in Europe and Planning a European Road Trip with Kids

 Pictured above: Mylna Cave (Jaskinia Mylna), Tatra Mountains, Poland

 I caught the travel bug while traveling Europe in my teens and early twenties.
 For years, every extra cent of my meager paychecks went almost exclusively to traveling from one European city to another via train while sampling cheese and chocolate and gelato.
 The history and charm of European cities won me over years before I ever thought of having a family.
 Then as my children began to toddle around our neighborhood park, I began to dream of returning to Europe with my kids and sharing with them my love of European cities: the artwork, the history, the food.